 Bonds and reclamation deposits relate to the Mt Polley and October Dome properties.
-The decrease in property, plant and equipment is principally due to the disposition of certain Mexican assets.

 The Mt.
 Polley properties are located adjacent to Imperial's Mt.
 Polley open-pit copper gold mine (whose operations are temporally suspended), which is approximately 100 km northeast of Williams Lake, British Columbia, Canada.
 The claims are subject to a NSR of up to 2%.
 The Mt.
 Polley properties had previously included an additional area (~37 hectares) adjacent to Imperial's Boundary Zone that was sold to Imperial and over which the Company retains a royalty.
 The royalty is \$2.50 per tonne for the first 400,000 tonnes of material milled and the \$1.25 per tonne for all tonnes milled in excess of 400,000 tonnes.
 The royalty per tonne in excess of 400,000 tonnes milled can be reduced to \$0.62 per tonne by Imperial making a payment of \$1 million.
 The Company is entitled to 90% of the royalty payments.
 Three royalty payments were received Q1 2012.